Posts

 Ordinary Time by Pope Benedict XVI

-Entry 0288: Reflections on the Fifteenth Sunday of Ordinary Time
+Entry 0291: Reflections on the Eighteenth Sunday of Ordinary Time

 by Pope Benedict XVI

-On seven occasions during his pontificate, Pope Benedict XVI delivered reflections on the Fifteenth Sunday of Ordinary Time, on 10 July 2005, 16 July 2006, 15 July 2007, 12 July 2009, 11 July 2010, 10 July 2011, and 15 July 2012.
-Here are the texts of the seven reflections prior to the recitation of the Angelus and one homily delivered on these occasions.
-(On 13 July 2008, the Holy Father was traveling to Sydney on the occasion of the 23rd World Youth Day.)
+On eight occasions during his pontificate, Pope Benedict XVI delivered reflections on the Eighteenth Sunday of Ordinary Time, on 31 July 2005, 6 August 2006, 5 August 2007, 3 August 2008, 2 August 2009, 1 August 2010, 31 July 2011, and 5 August 2012.
+Here are the texts of eight reflections prior to the recitation of the Angelus that the Pope delivered on these occasions.

 BENEDICT XVI